 Frequently Asked Questions

-KP is firmly within the Vedic tradition.
+- KP is firmly within the Vedic tradition.
 It uses the sidereal zodiac, the nine grahas including Rahu and Ketu, the 27 nakshatras, the Vimshottari dasha system, and the Sanskrit interpretive vocabulary of classical Jyotish.
 The one Western element K.S.
-Krishnamurti adopted is the Placidus house division, but that choice was made within an otherwise wholly Vedic framework.
-Most KP astrologers and academic surveys classify the system as a modern offshoot of Vedic astrology, not as a hybrid with Western practice.
+Krishnamurti adopted is the Placidus house division, but that choice was made within an otherwise Vedic framework.
+KP practitioners generally classify the system as a modern offshoot of Vedic astrology, not as a hybrid with Western practice.

-Almost all serious Vedic astrology software supports KP charts as a standard option.
-Major desktop tools include Jagannatha Hora, Parashara's Light, Kala, and Shri Jyoti Star.
-Mobile and web platforms — including Paramarsh — typically generate Placidus cusps, sub-lord assignments, and ruling planet tables alongside the standard Vimshottari dasha.
-The KP-specific feature to look for is the cuspal sub-lord table for all twelve cusps with significator breakdowns, which most software provides as a dedicated panel.
+- Many serious Vedic astrology tools support KP charts as a standard or advanced option.
+Desktop, mobile, and web platforms, including Paramarsh, commonly generate Placidus cusps, sub-lord assignments, and ruling planet tables alongside the standard Vimshottari dasha.
+The KP-specific feature to look for is the cuspal sub-lord table for all twelve cusps with significator breakdowns, which dedicated KP tools provide as a separate panel.

-The classical primary sources are K.S.
-Krishnamurti's own six-volume Krishnamurti Padhdhati series and his journal Stellar Astrology, both originally published in English and Tamil.
+- The primary KP sources are K.S.
+Krishnamurti's six KP Reader volumes and the magazine Astrology and Athrishta.
 Modern English-language teachers include Tin Win, K. Subramaniam, and K. Hariharan, whose textbooks and online courses are widely cited.
-The Krishnamurti Institute of Astrology (KIA) in Chennai is the closest thing to an institutional center for the system.
-For a self-paced beginner path, K. Subramaniam's KP Reader series is the most commonly recommended starting point.
+For a self-paced beginner path, the KP Reader tradition remains the safest starting point, with contemporary teachers and institutes best used as guided support.

 Explore with Paramarsh